dcbaker/cython/docs/src/userguide/language_basics.rst

  .. warning::

-    This only applies to Cython code.
+    This only applies to Cython0 code.
 Other Python packages which are implemented in C like NumPy may not follow these conventions.